 Learn How to Make Crowd-Pleasing Coleslaw for Your Next Cookout

-Perfect coleslaw should be creamy and tangy, with just the right amount of crunch to balance out heavier summer fare like ribs and burgers, and creating a dish with this ideal balance is achievable with just a few simple steps.
-While this dependable summer side might not outshine the main, it's a beloved part of seasonal dinner menus because it lends a crisp, cool counterpoint to richer dishes.
-It may seem hard to get this cabbage-based side wrong, but a few pointers can help you get it very right.
+Perfect coleslaw should be creamy and tangy, with just the right amount of crunch to balance out heavier summer fare like ribs and burgers.
+Creating a dish with this ideal balance is achievable with just a few simple steps.
+This dependable summer side plays a beloved part on seasonal dinner menus because it lends a crisp, cool counterpoint to richer dishes.
+It may seem hard to get this cabbage-based side wrong—but a few pointers can help you get it very right.

 Our preferred cut for carrots is ⅛-inch matchsticks, they are crunchier and make the carrots more prominent in the slaw than just grating.
 However, if you aren't feeling up to the knife work, you can grate the carrots on the large holes of a box grater.